-The slight reduction of the current of NbO\textsubscript{3}\textsuperscript{--} ions by the 355\,nm laser as well as the one for MoO\textsubscript{2}\textsuperscript{--} ions by the 637\,nm laser are attributed to the photodetachment of excited states of these ions.
-These ion currents did not decrease when increasing the buffer gas pressure, which would be expected if the ions in their ground state suffered photodetachment, because of the increased residence time of the ions within the cooler \cite{Martschini2017,Martschini2019,Martschini2022,Lachner2019}.
+The slight reduction of the NbO\textsubscript{3}\textsuperscript{--} current by the 355\,nm laser as well as the one for MoO\textsubscript{2}\textsuperscript{--} by the 637\,nm laser are attributed to the photodetachment of excited states of these ions.
+These ion currents did not decrease when increasing the buffer gas pressure.
+This would be expected if the ions in their ground state suffered photodetachment due to the increased residence time of the ions within the cooler \cite{Martschini2017,Martschini2019,Martschini2022,Lachner2019}.
 We relate the fact that the reduction of the NbO\textsubscript{3}\textsuperscript{--} current is higher for the 532\,nm laser to the higher photon flux of this laser and the better overlap with the ion beam.